kvarak/dnd/docs/_Classes/warlock.md

 - #### Million Whispers
     *Prerequisite: Pact of the Tome feature, 9th level*

     You can perform a 10 minute ritual while holding your Book of Shadows to commune with all insects within 3 miles.
-This effect is similar to the *commune with nature* spell, however a group of insects will also lead you along the shortest path to one location of your choice, and you gain advantage on Perception and Survival checks while you remain within 30 feet of this guiding insect swarm.
+This effect is similar to the *commune with nature* spell, however a group of insects will also lead you along the shortest path to one location of your choice, and you gain advantage on Perception and Survival checks while you remain within 30 ft of this guiding insect swarm.

 </div>